CHTC/chtc-website-source/file-avail-s3.md

 expected to be accessed outside of CHTC.
 This includes individual input files greater than 100MB and individual output files greater than 3-4GB.

+Files in our S3 data storage are organized in storage units called "buckets."
+You can think of an S3 bucket like a folder containing a set of data.
+Each bucket has a unique name of your choosing and can contain folders, executable files, data files, and most other types of files.
+S3 buckets are protected with a key that is unique to you (similar to a password) and, when provided with the key, buckets can be accessed from any machine with an internet connection.
+CHTC automatically creates and manages keys for users, so you do not have to provide your key when manging files in your S3 buckets on CHTC transfer servers or when submitting jobs on CHTC submit servers that transfer data from S3 buckets.

-Users are expected to abide by this intended use expectation and follow the instructions for using S3 written in this guide (e.g. files placed in S3 should ALWAYS be listed in the submit file).
+Users are expected to abide by this intended use expectation and follow the instructions for using S3 buckets written in this guide (e.g. files placed in S3 buckets should ALWAYS be listed in the submit file).

-## B. Access to S3 Data Storage
+## B. Getting Access to Create S3 Buckets

-Any one with a CHTC account whose data meets the intended use above can request access to CHTC's S3 data storage.
+Any one with a CHTC account whose data meets the intended use above can request access to create S3 buckets inside CHTC's S3 data storage.
 A Research Computing Facilitator will review the request and follow up.
-If appropriate, S3 bucket creation will be enabled and a quota set on your account.
+If appropriate, S3 bucket creation will be enabled for and a quota will be set on your account.
 Quotas are based on individual user needs; if a larger quota is needed, email chtc@cs.wisc.edu with your request.

 ## C. User Data Management Responsibilities